Skip to content

 Provider Surface Primary capability Runtime kind

-mock implemented predict, generate, reason, embed, transfer deterministic local surrogate
+mock implemented predict, embed deterministic local surrogate

 leworldmodel optional runtime adapter score local JEPA cost model